NYPTI/Drag-Drop/Readme.md

-﻿# Outlook File Drag
+﻿# NYPTI Drag-Drop

 *Drag and drop Outlook items as files into any application*

 ## Overview

-Outlook File Drag is an add-in for Outlook 2013 and 2016 that allows you to drag and drop Outlook items (messages, attachments, contacts, tasks, appointments, meetings, etc) to applications that allow physical files to be dropped, such as web browsers.
+NYPTI Drag-Drop is an add-in for Outlook 2013 and 2016 that allows you to drag and drop Outlook items (messages, attachments, contacts, tasks, appointments, meetings, etc) to applications that allow physical files to be dropped, such as web browsers.

 ## How Does it Work?

 When you try to drag and drop from Outlook, Outlook correctly identifies the format as virtual files (CFSTR_FILEDESCRIPTORW) since the files do not exist directly on disk.
 Instead, they are contained in a PST file, OST file, or on an Exchange server.

 However, many applications do not support this format, such as web browers and most .NET/Java applications.

-To work around this issue, Outlook File Drag hooks the Outlook drag and drop process and adds support for physical files (CF_HDROP).
+To work around this issue, NYPTI Drag-Drop hooks the Outlook drag and drop process and adds support for physical files (CF_HDROP).
 When the receiving application asks for the physical files, the files are saved to a temp folder and those filenames are returned to the application.
 The application processes the files (such as uploading them).
-Outlook File Drag deletes the temp files later in a cleanup process.
+NYPTI Drag-Drop deletes the temp files later in a cleanup process.

 ## Features